beraliv

 1. Tuples were introduced in TypeScript 1.3, but Variadic Tuple Types were only released in TypeScript 4.0 so we can use spread inside them:

-Example of a tuple
+Example of tuples

 Example of variadic tuple types